zkrising/Tachi/docs/docs/game-support/common-config/metrics.md

 ### Formatting

 We also want to format these metrics into a string.
 For example, a `percent` metric may want to stringify into `92.45%` instead of `92.49938222293842`.
-More subtle formatting rules can be defined here too, such as how in jubeat, scores are easier to read written like `903,283` instead of `903283`.
+More subtle formatting rules can be defined here too, such as how in Jubeat, scores are easier to read written like `903,283` instead of `903283`.

 ## Graph Metrics